 How People Counter Sensors Work: A Tech Comparison

 With numerous key performance indicators (KPIs) under scrutiny in various business settings, it is natural that several distinct technologies have arisen to satisfy different needs.
 People counter sensors are now available in a range of configurations and formats based on several dissimilar sensor technologies.

-In this article, we will be exploring how people counters sensors work in more detail, with a focus on comparing the technologies of underlying sensor types.
+In this article, we will be exploring how sensors for counting people work in more detail, with a focus on comparing the technologies of underlying sensor types.

 1. Optical People Counters: CCTV & Stereo Vision

 Closed-circuit television (CCTV) is one of the most common people counter technologies in use today, though it is primarily employed for security purposes rather than data acquisition.
 Retailers make pervasive use of CCTV systems to improve business security by deterring criminals and providing visual evidence in the event of criminal activity.

 Prior to the onset of intelligent video analytics and on-board computer vision, people counting with CCTV was a time-consuming manual process.
 Now, visual optics and simulated stereo vision can be supplemented with machine-learning for automated facial recognition and object detection.
 This can cost significantly more than standard video surveillance products, like CCTV.
 The main drawback of these people counting systems is the lack of anonymity, since they are aimed at security purposes, the growing concern of personal privacy is leading to a backlash against this technology, also, it is prone to counting errors since their counting accuracy is limited by ambient environment factors such as low-light and shadows.